ariasarch/MPS_1.0.0/README.md

 **Processing approach**: The algorithm uses temporal chunking for better memory efficiency and parallel processing.
 Each chunk is processed independently then merged, like editing a movie in segments then stitching them together.

 This ensures consistency between spatial and temporal representations while maintaining biologically plausible calcium dynamics.

+> **Why Step 8 matters:** Step 6 produces the first full CNMF solution.
+Step 8 re-runs the temporal update using the improved spatial footprints from Step 7 — which is the key reason it matters.
+Because the spatial components are more accurate after Step 7's refinement, the temporal traces estimated in Step 8 are cleaner than what Step 6 could produce.
+Note that because the solution is already close to converged by this point, parameter choices in Step 8 tend to have subtler effects than the same changes would have in Step 6.
+Both steps deserve careful attention; Step 8 is simply the last opportunity to refine your final traces before export.

+> **Parameter consistency and cross-session comparisons:** If you use identical Step 8 parameters across all animals and sessions in your dataset, the resulting calcium traces are mathematically comparable on an absolute scale — meaning you do not need to Z-score signals before comparing them across recordings.
+This holds assuming stable GCaMP expression levels and consistent optical conditions across sessions; if indicator expression or imaging conditions vary substantially, raw trace amplitudes may not be directly comparable regardless of parameter consistency.
+Z-scoring before comparison remains appropriate if you tune Step 8 parameters per session, or if you have reason to believe imaging conditions differed.
+Either approach is valid; the key is consistency within your analysis.

 #### Step 8c: Final Filtering and Data Export
 The culmination of the entire pipeline - this step performs final quality filtering, exports the data in multiple formats, and generates summary statistics and validation plots.